Recovery and processing of bitumen

 Froth flotation is a solid separation process based on different wettability, which is also used for the separation of bitumen and sand.
 Here, gas is blown through the bitumen-sand suspension to which foaming agents have been added.
 The hydrophobic bitumen adsorbs on the gas bubbles and becomes enriched in the foam layer on the surface, from where it can be skimmed off.

-Our Dynamic Foam Analyzer – DFA100 foam analysis measuring instrument characterizes the foamability of surfactant solutions and the foam stability based on reproducible height measurements.
+Our instruments for foam analysis characterize the foamability of surfactant solutions and the foam stability based on reproducible height measurements.
 Additional foam structure investigations make an important contribution to the development of foam with as small a bubble size as possible with a large internal surface area and corresponding capacity for accommodating the bitumen.

 Interfacial analyses for the use of bitumen as a building material